Changes to your contract of employment

-There are almost unlimited different ways for employers to change your employment contract unfairly, and it could be that you are entitled to resign and/or ask for a settlement agreement as a result.
-It is difficult to set out here exactly whether a specific step taken by your employer warrants asking for a settlement agreement – each case is different.
-It is normally also necessary for us to review the contract of employment document itself, and other contractual documents such as the company handbook.
+There is an almost unlimited number of different ways for employers to change your employment contract unfairly, and it could be that you are entitled to resign and/or ask for a settlement agreement as a result.
+It is difficult to determine exactly whether a specific step taken by your employer warrants asking for a settlement agreement – each case is different.
+It is necessary to review the contract of employment document itself, together with other contractual documents such as the company handbook and consider the broader context too.

-- Except in rare circumstances employers are not permitted to change your contract without your agreement
+- Except in rare circumstances, employers are not permitted to change your contract without your prior agreement

-- If you continue to work after your contract changes you can be deemed to accept the change
+- If you continue to work too long after your contract changes, you can be deemed to have accepted the change

-- If you don’t accept the change either raise a grievance or resign
+- If you don’t accept the change, put it in writing

 What to look out for…

 By and large, basic salary is not something which the employer can decrease without very good reason.
-Or, more accurately, it is not something which they are legally entitled to do (but niceties such as legal rights and obligations often don’t bother employers, unfortunately).
+Or, more accurately, it is not something which they are legally entitled to do (although niceties such as legal rights and obligations don’t always bother some employers, unfortunately).

 Where your employer has tried to alter your bonus structure or commission scheme, if you can produce the statistics to show that you are in real terms being asked to take a pay cut, then you have the basis of a potential claim for constructive unfair dismissal.